 The following adverse effects have been reported with Calvin Plus:

-- Metabolism and nutrition disorders: hypercalcemia and hypercalciuria
+Metabolism and nutrition disorders: hypercalcemia and hypercalciuria

-- Gastrointestinal disorders: constipation, flatulence, nausea, abdominal pain, vomiting and diarrhea
+Gastrointestinal disorders: constipation, flatulence, nausea, abdominal pain,

-- Skin and subcutaneous disorders: pruritus, rash and urticaria
+Skin and subcutaneous disorders: pruritus, rash and urticaria

 Concomitant with the other medicaments following may cause the drug interaction: